-One house you’re looking at has the wraparound porch you’ve fantasized about, but it’s on a high-traffic street.
-The condo you like has a doorman in the lobby (finally you can become an Amazon Prime member!), but it has no dedicated parking.
+One house you're looking at has the wraparound porch you've fantasized about, but it's on a high-traffic street.
+The condo you like has a doorman in the lobby (you can order online now!), but it has no dedicated parking.
 What to choose?

 It's not every day that you buy a home and make decisions about the next three, five, or 10 years of your life.
 Since you can't exactly take a home on a test drive, how do you decide?
 That got us thinking about real estate pros.
 When they've seen practically everything on the market, how do they choose?

 Four pros who’ve seen it all share their advice and their stories of hunting for just the right home.

 Veteran real estate agent Nancy Farkas knew exactly what she wanted in her home: ranch style, three bedrooms, high ceilings.
 But you know what she bought?
 A two-story Colonial.